Enveloppe/actions/README.md

 ## Deploy

-For all workflows, you need to define `GH_PAT`, with:
+For all workflows, you need to define `GH_PAT`, `author_name` and `author_email` with:
 ```
 GH_PAT: ${{ secrets.GITHUB_TOKEN }}
+author_email: "github-actions[bot]@users.noreply.github.com"
+author_name: "github-actions[bot]"
 ```

+`author_email` and `author_name` are used to commit the changes to your repository.
+If you branch are protected, you need to change it to your own email and name, using a secret for better privacy and security.

 See [template](./template) for more details.